aspose-total/Aspose.Total-Products/total/en/android-java/conversion/rtf-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert RTF to XLSX in Android Applications or Online App" h2="Export RTF to XLSX in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+RTF (Rich Text Format) is a document file format that is used to store text and images.
+It is widely used for creating documents that can be opened and edited on multiple platforms.
+XLSX (Excel Open XML Spreadsheet) is a file format used to store data in a tabular format.
+It is used to store data in a spreadsheet format and is widely used for data analysis and reporting.
+Converting RTF to XLSX can be useful for data analysis and reporting.

+<h2>How Aspose.Total helps for RTF to XLSX conversion</h2>

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate RTF to XLSX conversion feature inside your android applications.
-Firstly, you can convert RTF to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSX.
+Aspose.Total for Android via Java is a suite of feature-rich document manipulation and conversion APIs that can be used to integrate RTF to XLSX conversion feature inside your android applications.
+Aspose.Words for Android via Java is a feature-rich document manipulation and conversion API that can be used to convert RTF to HTML.
+Aspose.Cells for Java is a feature-rich spreadsheet manipulation and conversion API that can be used to convert HTML to XLSX.
+By using Aspose.Total for Android via Java, you can easily integrate RTF to XLSX conversion feature inside your android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}